mparker2/mparker_phd_thesis/introduction/text.md

 Whilst Stegle et al.'s model was successful on Quadparser conforming motifs, it is estimated that ~70% of G4s in the human genome do not conform to this motif [@Chambers2015].
 More recently, Garant et al. published a method for predicting RNA G4s which was trained on a set of 368 experimentally determined sequences, 149 of which were G4 positive and 179 of which were G4 negative [@Garant2017].
 From these sequences the trinucleotide contents were extracted, and used to train a densely connected multi-layer perceptron model, with a single hidden layer containing 35 nodes.
 This trinucleotide trained model had the advantage being more flexible for G4s that do not conform to the Quadparser motif.
 Their model achieved an average AUC score of 0.92 on hold out sets in a 5 fold cross validation experiment.
 When tested on the rG4-seq dataset of RT stalled RNA G4s [@Kwok2016], the method did not perform as well as G4Hunter [@Bedrat2016].
 This indicates that some positional information is lost when sequences are converted to trinucleotide content features.

 Finally, the more recent efforts to produce high-throughput methods for identifying genomic G4s, such as G4-seq developed by Chambers et al., have created much better in depth datasets for training machine learning models.
 Sahakyan et al. used the G4-seq dataset in their model.
 This was a extreme gradient boosted machine model developed using `xgboost` [@Chen2016], which regressed the percentage mismatch score of sequences from the G4-seq dataset which conform to the Quadparser method [@Sahakyan2017].
 The authors extracted features from Quadparser conforming PG4s similar to those employed by Stegle et al., including tetrad number, loop length, and mono-, di- and triunucleotide contents of the PG4, and flanking regions.
 This model was very successful at identifying Quadparser conforming motifs which did or did not actually form G4s, achieving a root mean squared error score of 8.14 (units used were mismatch score in G4-seq experiment, in percentage format) [@Sahakyan2017].
 The method could not identify non-Quadparser conforming G4 motifs, however, which make up a large proportion of experimentally characterised G4s [@Chambers2015].

 \newpage

+### Other G-rich Nucleic Acid Structures

+G4s are not the only DNA or RNA structures which occur specifically in sequences with high GC content and skew.
+Another structure is the R loop, which can form when transcription of a C-rich template strand to a G-rich RNA molecule occurs [@Reaban1994; @Li2005; @Ginno2012; @Ginno2013].
+This RNA molecule is complementary to the template strand, and can therefore form a DNA:RNA hybrid duplex, leaving the coding strand of the DNA in a single stranded form [@Skourti-Stathaki2014].
+Once formed, these hybrids are more thermodynamically stable than normal DNA:DNA duplexes [@Roberts1992].
+This could be partially explained to the formation of G4 structures in the G-rich single stranded DNA of the coding strand [@Duquette2004].

+\newpage